pelican-eggs/games-steamcmd/star_rupture/readme.md

 - You can add a password to prevent unwelcomed connections to the game session
 - You can create a new game session
 - You can load a game session

-- You can load a game session
+Input the game session name you want and create the game : either you'll get a windows telling you the session is created but if you don't get it don't worry : check the server logs.
+You'll see the server creating the world.

+After it's creation you can quit the manager (esc) and join your server.

 > [!WARNING]
-> The game session is sensitive : no special charaters, no space
+> The game session name is sensitive : no special charaters, no space